vuestorefront/shopware-pwa/docs/landing/resources/api/composables.applicationvuecontext.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Applicatoin Context for Shopware PWA.
+Application Context for Shopware PWA.
 It's an extended Vue instance.

 <b>Signature:</b>